achinivar/meera/README.md

 ## Dependencies (installed by the run_meera.sh script)

-Before running Meera, you must install:
+Before running Meera, you must install (these are installed by the run_meera.sh script for ubuntu and fedora):

 - **Python 3.10+**
 - **GTK4**